 The 2×2 Project Wants YOU

-APPLY BY MARCH 1 for the Communication in Health and Epidemiology Fellowship at Columbia University
+Apply by February 20 for the Communication in Health and Epidemiology Fellowship

 All fellows engage in, and learn how to pitch articles and commentaries effectively, synthesize topical scientific discussion into compelling narratives for wider public conversation, and understand the logistics, strengths, and limitations of web and print publishing.
 In order to achieve these aims, our program involves a combination of: 1) real-time mentoring and support, 2) hands on experience with production, editing, and writing, 3) opportunities to provide mentorship to others (“learn one, do one, teach one”), 4) didactic lectures and workshops with professionals in both science and journalism, and 5) networking opportunities with both scientists and journalists.

 We expect that Fellows dedicate 15-20 hours per week to fellowship-related work and learning experiences.
-Fellows work directly with content editors, as well as with the Editor-in-Chief.
+Fellows work directly each other, staff writers, and the Editor-in-Chief.
 Fellows’ day-to-day responsibilities include contacting and working with authors, editing submissions, and writing and/or researching pieces for publication.
 Fellows are expected to attend and actively participate in weekly think tank-style meetings (IdeaLab), and to complete assignments in a timely manner.
 Each Fellow is awarded a stipend of $7,500.
 Fellows on federal training grants may have different work requirements and/or stipends.